giladgressel/MLND_P2/README.md

-## Building a Student Intervention System
+I## Building a Student Intervention System

 In this project I build a classification system which will predict whether or not a given student is failing school based on a number of features.
 There are two files to look at: